 - If your server is configured to serve the same content for www/non-www http/https variants:

 http://example.com/green-dresses https://example.com/green-dresses http://www.example.com/green-dresses

 - If content you provide on a blog for syndication to other sites is replicated in part or in full on those domains:

 There are a number of reasons why you would want to explicitly choose a canonical page in a set of duplicate/similar pages:

 - To specify which URL that you want people to see in search results.
 You might prefer people reach your green dresses product page via

-- Consolidating link signals for the duplicate or similar content.
-It helps search engines to be able to consolidate the information they have for the individual URLs (such as links to them) on a single, preferred URL.
+- To consolidate link signals for similar or duplicate pages.
+It helps search engines to be able to consolidate the information they have for the individual URLs (such as links to them) into a single, preferred URL.
 This means that links from other sites to

 http://example.com/dresses/cocktail?gclid=ABCDget consolidated with links to

 - To simplify tracking metrics for a single product/topic.
 With a variety of URLs, it's more challenging to get consolidated metrics for a specific piece of content.